MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 #### Exercise 4

 After answering the questions above, work through some specific examples of how you would resolve problems on your own.
-For example, navigate to the astropy code repository on GitHub or another repository of your choice, and find the README and LICENSE files.
+For example, navigate to the astropy code repository on GitHub (or another repository of your choice) and find the README and LICENSE files.
 Determine how you would contact the developers for help, etc.

 ## Citing and Acknowledging Open Code Use

-Imagine that you’ve used Open Code pulled from the web and it made a big difference for your project research paper.
+Imagine that you've used open code pulled from the web and it made a big difference in your project research paper.
 How should you provide due credit for the open access code that contributed to your research?

 **Example:** You managed to implement GOTM to learn something new about ocean turbulence in the Southern Ocean, or you managed to compute a Lomb-Scargle periodogram using astropy.

 Here are some questions to consider:

 ### Should you cite the Open Code?